cibaca/udacity-scholarship-challenge/projects/pytorch-robotics.md

 You can emulate Raspberry Pi rather easier in Windows 10 if you have VirtualBox.
 You download the OS, install it in VirtualBox and run Raspberry Pi within the virtual machine.
 It works with most architecture types and most versions of Windows 10 so you should be fine.
 VirtualBox is free too.

 Also, Microsoft Azure has a downloadable Raspberry Pi emulator and also a neat client simulator online.
 These two are easy ways to experiment with Raspberry Pi without buying the hardware.
 It is also a useful way to simulate your code purely in software before installing it onto hardware.

+# Future Scope
+* To train a Recurrent Neural Network on a virtual worker for Raspberry PI via PySyft